baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part2.md

 	return GoC(context.Background(), name, runC, fallbackC) }
 ```
+`Go` function accept three parameters:
+- **name**: the command name, which is bound to the `circuit` created inside hystrix.
+- **run**: a function contains the normal logic which send request to the dependency service.
+- **fallback**: a function contains the fallback logic.

+`Go` function just wraps `run` and `fallback` with `Context`, which is used to control and cancel goroutine, if you're not familiar with it then refer to my previous [article](https://baoqger.github.io/2021/04/26/golang-context-source-code/).
+Finally it will call `GoC` function.

+`GoC` function goes as follows:

 ```go
 func GoC(ctx context.Context, name string, run runFuncC, fallback fallbackFuncC) chan error {
 	// construct a new command instance